mamcer/mamcer.github.io/_posts/2022-03-05-the-manager-path.md

 Some of the topics mentioned were known but also completely underrated by me, another I learnt in the process by mistakes.
 For example trying to compare and match your team in structure, capacity and results with another team in a different level of evolution.
 Maybe with 3 or 5 more years than yours

 Hope someone in a similar career stage would find some of these topics useful.
-In my case what worked or trough error now I know will be more effective is to get focus on your team, take challenges according to their size and evolution stage, understand the business and with patiente invest and re invest thinking long term and expecting concrete results maybe several quarters later
+In my case what worked or through error now I know will be more effective is to get focus on your team, take challenges according to their size and evolution stage, understand the business and with patiente invest and re invest thinking long term and expecting concrete results maybe several quarters later

 Now I can tell I am very happy and thankful with the team I work with.
 About accepting this challenge.
 For the path traveled and the learning.
 I feel that I am in the big leagues! learning from exceptional people and in that context is a huge motivation to me what still remains to be learned